-How can businesses progress in chatbots adoption?
+How can businesses progress in chatbot adoption?

-We are talking about a paradigm shift in human-technology interaction while referring to artificial intelligence based chatbots and virtual assistants.
+We are talking about a paradigm shift in human-technology interaction while referring to artificial intelligence based chatbot and virtual assistants.
 This is definitely true, however there are considerable constraints in adoption of these new interfaces by the masses.
 To overcome these constraints, Gartner suggests technology product managers to develop a task-based approach.

-Gartner published a report called “Market Insight: Chatbot and Virtual Assistant Adoption Will Only Progress by Delivering Value and Trust” in 2018 focusing on the aspects that the product managers should consider to increase the adoption of their chatbots.
+Gartner published a report called “Market Insight: Chatbot and Virtual Assistant Adoption Will Only Progress by Delivering Value and Trust” in 2018 focusing on the aspects that the product managers should consider to increase the adoption of their chatbot.
 In this blog, we will summarize this Gartner Report to help the businesses build their conversational AI strategies.

 First of all, it is important to share an assumption by Gartner that by 2022, 16% of all consumer tasks will be fully automated, up from 6% in 2018.
 This automation, of course, will be enabled by the power of artificial intelligence.
 Gartner underlines that artificial intelligence is not a technology as it is widely assumed, but it groups a broad range of technologies, like semantics, machine learning, deep learning.